x74353/KeyJerk-Reactions/README.md

 KeyJerk Reactions can also integrate with other workflows and automations since it supports AppleScript.
 With a simple AppleScript or osascript command, you can trigger a Reaction from another app, workflow, or hardware device such as a Stream Deck.
 <BR><BR>

-## How to Trigger a Reactions with AppleScript?
+## How to Trigger a Reaction with AppleScript?
 When KeyJerk Reactions is running, you can trigger a Reaction using AppleScript with the following command:
 ```
-tell application "KeyJerk Reactions" to react with "Hearts"
+tell application "KeyJerk Reactions" to react with "Thumbs-up"
 ```
 Reaction titles: